In Berlin with Jonas Saalbach

 I let a Fritz orange and chronic be my tonic for the night as I float away in the hard yet melodic and deep sounds filling Anomalie.
 I observe as Jonas picks up the crowd and takes them for a ride on his sonic surfboard.
 Both the mellow melodic waters and the foaming, high powered waves is to the liking in the magnificent sea of ravers.
 Each enjoying the music in their own way.
-Jonas smiles as he blasts Yarrow from his new album Reminiscence synched up with the energy of the crowd.
+Jonas smiles as he blasts Yarrow from his new album Reminiscence.
+His energy seems to be absorbed and topped by the crowd.

 – I was really looking forward to playing this one.
 And it was so nice to see how well it went down, says Jonas with a laugh after the track, just before turning his full attention to the decks again.

 I observe from the back of the booth as I dance the hours away.
 Completely forgetting about the concept of time.
 Before I know the music is turned down and Jonas pays respect to the dancers before hitting them with one final tidal wave.

 After his almost three hour set, I get to see a completely relaxed man.
 Jonas has finally a little bit of time to breathe.
 We get a gin tonic in our hands from the promoters and I turn off the part of my brain that is here to observe.
 I spare you of the details since I imagine that you know what may go on from 6am and onwards.
 The company of Jonas and his friends leaves no doubt that kind strangers do exist.